dbos-inc/dbos-hackathon/README.md

 ```

 But be careful!
-Starting the ingestion pipeline also starts a chaos monkey daemon.
+A chaos monkey daemon is also running in your application!
 After a few seconds, the chaos monkey will kill your process.
 You need to add DBOS to your pipeline so it can recover from failures and make progress despite the monkey's best efforts.